cvut/javascript/README.md

 **Avoid prototypical inheritance models** unless you have a very good _performance reason_ to justify yourself.

-- Prototypical inheritance boosts puts need for `this` through the roof
+- Prototypical inheritance boosts puts need for `this` through the roof.
-- It’s way more verbose than using plain objects
+- It’s way more verbose than using plain objects.
-- It causes headaches when creating `new` objects
+- It causes headaches when creating `new` objects.
-- Needs a closure to hide valuable private state of instances
+- Needs a closure to hide valuable private state of instances.
-- Just use plain objects instead
+- Just use plain objects instead.

 ## Classes